wrljet/hercules-helper/README.md

        --beeps        beep at each prompt
   -p,  --prompts      print a prompt before each major step
-       --config=FILE  specify config file containing options -s,  --sudo         use \'sudo\' for installing
+       --config=FILE  specify config file containing options -s,  --sudo         use 'sudo' for installing
-       --askpass      use \'sudo -A\' askpass helper -a,  --auto         run everything, with --verbose (but not --prompts), and create a full log file (this is the default) --homebrew     assume Homebrew package manager on MacOS
+       --askpass      use 'sudo -A' askpass helper
+  -a,  --auto         run everything, with --verbose (but not --prompts),
+                      and create a full log file (this is the default) --homebrew     assume Homebrew package manager on MacOS